Mirahkeyz/Darey.io-Projects/Project-21/Readme.md

     && rm -rf /var/lib/apt/lists/*

 This step installs Terraform. it follows step as before: updating the package list, installing dependencies

+5. # Set the working directory

+   WORKDIR /app

+This line sets the working directory for subsequent commands to /app.
+This is where you will be when you enter the container

+6. # Prints Terraform version to verify installation

+   RUN terraform --version

+This command prints the version of Terraform to the console, allowing you to verify that the installation is successful

+7. # Switch back to the jenkins user

+   USER jenkins

+Finally, this line switches back to the jenkins user, returning to a lower priviledge level.

 # Building and running the docker image